Create cluster

 -

-- In the service integration section, select the Instance where MySQL is installed.
+- In the service integration section, select the instance where MySQL is installed.

 2. Configure cluster details (optional)

-Item | Description |
+Category | Description |

 ---|---|

-HDFS settings | HDFS block size - Set the dfs.blocksize value in hdfs-site.xml - Create volumes with a size of 1–1,024MB (Default: 128MB) HDFS replication count - Set the dfs.blockreplication value in hdfs-site.xml - Set replication count between 1 and 500 - The replication count must not exceed the number of worker node instances |
+HDFS settings | HDFS Block Size - Set the dfs.blocksize value in hdfs-site.xml - Create volumes with sizes between 1 and 1,024MB (default: 128MB) HDFS Replication Factor - Set the dfs.blockreplication value in hdfs-site.xml - Set replication factor between 1 and 500 - Replication factor must not exceed the number of worker node instances |

-Cluster configuration settings (optional) | Enter settings for cluster components - Upload a JSON file or directly input configuration values - For Object Storage integration, refer to Integrate with Object Storage |
+Cluster configuration settings (optional) | Enter the settings for the components that configure the cluster - Upload a JSON file or enter the settings manually - For details on Object Storage integration, refer to Integrate with Object Storage |

-specifying the file name and properties
+for the filename and properties

-The default input method is as follows:
+for the setting names.
+The basic input format is as follows:

 -- Input method